 The inherent potential, the creative genius in everyone seeks to express itself.

 The more we learn about man’s natural tendencies, the easier it will be to tell him how to be good, how to be happy, how to be fruitful, how to respect himself, how to love, how to fulfill his highest potentialities …

 The thing to do seems to be to find out what one is really like inside; deep

 down, as a member of the human species and as a particular individual -Abraham Maslow, 1987

 You may be interested in the book below

 Bob Proctor – “A Marvelous Power”

 Unfortunately, most of us are UNAWARE of our superpowers.
-We did not lose the Genius, it is still with us, we only have to learn to harness it consciously.
+We did not lose the Genius, it is still with us, and we only have to learn to harness it consciously.
 Find out how to unlock your superpowers.
-Into Your Genius™, is a Truly Groundbreaking
+Into Your Genius™ is a Truly Groundbreaking

 6-Week Audio Program by Mary Morrissey & Bob Proctor.